gamle01/mulearch-applnetwork/feature.md

 Anypoint MQ is multitenant, cloud based Message Queue service , fully integrated with Anypoint Platform, for exchanging data asynchronously between applications

 # Why / Use - Case
-In simple terms ,the Anypoint MQ messaging broker enables an application publish a message to a queue so that another application(s) can consume that message assyncronasly.
+In simple terms ,the Anypoint MQ messaging broker enables an application publish a message to a queue so that another application(s) can consume that message asynchronously.

 # Feature Name